bcaro/wifilightV2-doc/docs/en_US/index.md

 ### Tips:
 - if the automatic procedure does not work, go to [device learning mode ](./tuya#tocAnchor-1-12-7) and act only on the corresponding buttons of the Tuya Smartlife app.
 If other buttons are used, the plugin will create duplicates of the orders created via the Tuya cloud.
 - in general, orders can be created manually or in learning mode
-- the min and the max of a numerical value are reported from the cloud.
-The plugin calibrates the info and numeric commands from 0 to 100.
+- the min and max of a numerical value are uploaded from the cloud.
 As needed, modify the #slider# and #value# parameters as well as the Jeedom min and max.

 ### Participation in the improvement of this part: